 4. Etiquette and avoid the taboos – It’s worthwhile to learn a little about Thai customs and typical etiquette while visiting the country.
 There are a few basic requirements, mostly when you visit cultural places and what to wear or do when you visit a historic place or how to greet people.
 Here is a fairly good guide on basic etiquette and cultural practices in Thailand you can review before you travel.

-7. Try a tuk tuk – The very popular tuk tuk taxis are cheap and quick rides outside of taxis in urban and rural areas.
+7. Try a local tuk tuk – The very popular tuk tuk taxis are cheap and quick rides outside of taxis in urban and rural areas.
 Usually easy to flag down these typically don’t have meters so you need to negotiate up front what the fee will be.
 Check the tip above taxis and apply some of the tips.

 8. Avoiding scams in Thailand- Unfortunately you may come across a variety of scams at popular sites, markets and areas around Thailand.
 The best thing is to just avoid any contact or communication and just smile and continue going to your destination.
 There are quite a few scammers targeting solo or unsuspecting tourists even for basic things like tuk, tuk or taxi rides, so be careful and take your time and follow your intuition.
 Here are a few more typical scams that happen regularly in popular attractions or other typical situations courtesy of Scam city.

 9. Try the street food – the hawker stands are definitely a wonderful experience to try street food throughout Thailand.
 Just take precaution by observing and watching vendors for the ones that have high traffic and food turnover, using fresh ingredients, a good selection and last, the food is prepared on the spot and not just sitting in heat trays all day long.
 Then you know it will be relatively safe to try the food that this vendor is preparing for you.